yoshitha05/yoshitha05/README.md

 - Hola Guys!!!!
 I’m a techie who loves exploring new things on the internet, and also a passionate programmer with awesome hobbies!💁🏻‍♀️
 - I’m interested in technology👩🏻‍💻 especially in robotics, innovation, art, and photography📸
 - Currently blending frontend flair with backend brains to build smart apps that actually solve problems😮‍💨
-- I’m currently working on NLP and Gen AI and also proficient in Python, Java, and front-end development.
 - I'd like to connect with like-minded individuals who share my interests and passions while also being open to exploring new experiences and diversifying my interests.

 📫 How to reach me: yoshithap05@gmail.com